BigBigDoudou/otoroshi/README.md

   property :quantities, [Integer], assert: ->(v) { v > 0 }
 end

-# These examples will raise an Otoroshi::NotAcceptedError
+# These examples will raise an Otoroshi::OneOfError
 # with message: ":quantity contains elements that do not respect the assertion"
 Example.new(quantity: [1, -1])
 instance.quantity = [1, -1]